oracle/rwloadsim/docs/index.md

 a full application in e.g. Java, C++ or Python to be too complex, you are likely to find rwloadsim to suit you well.

-If you think of a bit of bash and SQL, a dose of PL/SQL, a nip of C or Java, a dash of awk, a grain of sed plus a few drops of secret sauce and put it all into one tool, you will have an idea about what rwloadsim is.
+If you think of a bit of bash and SQL, a dose of PL/SQL, a nip of C or Java, a fragment of Oracle Call Interface, a dash of awk, a grain of sed plus a few drops of secret sauce and put it all into one tool, you will have an idea about what rwloadsim is.
 In its core, it is a programming language that takes a bit of each of these known tools and programming languages and integrates them into one.

 As a very small example, this code will display rows from the EMP table